 A GP will probably refer you to a sexual health clinic if they think you might have genital warts.

 Sexual health clinics specialise in treating problems with the genitals and urine system.

 Many sexual health clinics offer a walk-in service where you do not need an appointment.

-A sexual health clinic will often get test results quicker than a GP surgery, and you do not have to pay a prescription charge for medicines prescribed by a sexual health clinic.
+Sexual health clinics often get test results quicker than GP surgeries.
+You also do not have to pay a prescription charge for medicines prescribed by a sexual health clinic.

 It may not be possible to find out who you got genital warts from, or how long you've had the infection.